Welcome to the California Public Utilities Commission (CPUC) website

 on the Proposed Project, evaluates and describes its potential environmental

 impacts, identifies those impacts that could be significant, and

 presents mitigation measures to avoid or minimize these impacts.

 Public Information Meeting

 The CPUC Energy Division held a public information meeting on August 16,

-an environmental review of the project.
-To request additional information,
+To request additional information, please contact:

 California Public Utilities Commission